Killian264/Goal-Tracker-Website/README.md

 # Goal-Tracker-Website #
 Live Preview: https://goal-tracker.killiandebacker.com/

-This website was made to learn react and improve my C# skills.
-The front-end is made using react and the API is made using C#.
+This website was made to learn React and improve my C# skills.

-The API is live on azure servers and encryption has been added.
-For security reasons it will no longer receive updates.
+The API is live on Azure servers and encryption has been added, but for security reasons it will no longer receive updates on Github.

 # What I learned React #
 -Javascript object mutation and avoidance for easy component updates and predictable results.

+-React router to have multiple pages with no loading needed.

+-API tokens and storage, cookies on the front-end for continual use without needing to log back in .

 -React Lifecycle Methods such as componentDidMount and shouldComponentUpdate for utility and optimization.

--React router to have multiple pages with no loading needed.

 -Linting for best practices and naming conventions.

--Fetching from an API asynchronously with loading react loading animations.
+-Fetching from an API asynchronously with loading animations.

--API tokens and storage, cookies on the front-end for continual use without needing to log back in .
 # What I learned C# API #

 -Restful API design and implementation with GET, PULL, DELETE, and PATCH requests.